 From 29 March some rules on what you can and cannot do have changed.
 However, many restrictions remain in place.
 You must not socialise indoors with anyone you do not live with or have formed a support bubble with.
 However you can socialise with up to 6 people outside.
 Find out more about the changes and what they mean for you on the gov.uk website.

 The governement has published a roadmap that sets out how they hope to further ease restrictions in the coming months.

 The COVID-19 vaccination programme is progressing in Derbyshire, with qualifying unpaid carers under 65 now able to book a vaccination appointment online.
 Find out how to book and get more information about eligibility.

-Please read the updated Coronavirus Guidance - including changes from 8 March and the roadmap out of lockdown on the gov uk website
+Please read the updated Coronavirus Guidance - including changes from 8 March and the roadmap out of lockdown on the gov.uk website

 If you have symptoms of the virus you will need to self isolate at home for at least 10 days from first experiencing symptoms (this has recently changed, it used to be 7 days but has now changed to 10).
 If after 10 days you have recovered and feel well, you can leave the house.

 If you live with someone who has symptoms, you and anyone else in the household will need to fully self isolate for 10 days from the day when their first symptoms started (this has changed - it used to be 14 days) - however if you develop symptoms yourself, then you'll need to self isolate for 10 days from when your own symptoms started.
 This guidance is subject to change so it is best to check what action to take on the gov.uk website.

 The Government and NHS are using the Test and Trace service.
 The service works to ensure that anyone who develops symptoms of coronavirus can quickly be tested to find out if they have the virus.
 The service will also trace the recent contacts of anyone who tests positive for the virus and, if necessary, notify them that they must self isolate at home to stop the spread of the virus.